 Archie, Fliss and Billy set out to find the pieces of the key, but why was the tunnel sealed off in the first place?
 And what is the deep, sinister, MOUNTAINOUS voice Archie keeps hearing on the wind?

 This is a fast-paced, action-packed story that I’ve stuffed with magic and fun, and has a huge cast of mermaids, selkies, warlocks, golems, gods, druids and, of course, giants.
 It’s not out until next April but it’s already available for pre-order now from the usual places, but please do use your local bookshop if you have one.
-All the info on ROTIG can be found here, which I’ll keep updated as best as I can.
+All the info on ROTIG can be found here.

 I’ll finish with the bittersweet news that this will be the last of the Dundoodle Mysteries books, but…. it’s not the last of the tales of Dundoodle!
 I’m not allowed to say more just yet – something tantalising for the future…